 If you do have to leave your room make sure you hang the privacy sign.
 Hotel staff will likely steer clear assuming a guest is in the room.
 You can also turn your TV on to further insinuate someone’s in the room improving the chances your gear will be safe.
 This hotel safety tip obviously doesn’t apply if you desire your room being serviced.

 For a bonus hotel safety tip, hang the sign when YOU are in the room to make sure they stay clear.

-Hotel Safety Tips #6 – Always have your firewall on when connecting to hotel wi-fi (and use a VPN if you can).
+Hotel Safety Tip #6 – Always have your firewall on when connecting to hotel wi-fi (and use a VPN if you can).

 Hotel’s, for the most part, offer free wi-fi (I am using it right now as I write this here at this Hilton).
 However, hotel wi-fi is not known for being overly secure.
 Make sure you are connecting to the Hotel’s actual wi-fi network first, and second always make sure your computer’s firewall is on and you use up-to-date antivirus software.

 For your phones, make sure they have appropriate security protection as well.